isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2022-08-31-post-China Singapore AI Ecosystem Collaboration.md

 |**Venue** | SWITCH Platform
 | **Register** | [Click here](https://events.hubilo.com/switchsg/register) |

+#### About
+Learn how we can foster the collaboration between the China-Singapore AI ecosystems to mutually reinforce AI4Good to utilise opportunities and address unforeseen risks such as DeepFake and disinformation!

+Join us in the upcoming webinar, "China-Singapore AI Ecosystem Collaboration Forum" on **3 September, 2.00pm** to learn more about the partnership of two robust tech centres: China and Singapore!
 #### Register

 Get your **SWITCH Pass** and for access to the SWITCH Platform and attend our Flagship Event!